 Ectopic pregnancies account for approximately 2% of all reported pregnancies.
 Up to 10% of pregnancies reported in clinical studies of routine use of progestin-only contraceptives are ectopic.

 A history of ectopic pregnancy is not a contraindication to use of this emergency contraceptive method.
-Healthcare providers, however, should consider the possibility of an ectopic pregnancy in women who become pregnant or complain of lower abdominal pain after taking Levonorgestrel Tablet.
-A follow-up physical or pelvic examination is recommended if there is any doubt concerning the general health or pregnancy status of any woman after taking Levonorgestrel Tablet.
+Healthcare providers, however, should consider the possibility of an ectopic pregnancy in women who become pregnant or complain of lower abdominal pain after taking Levonorgestrel tablets.
+A follow-up physical or pelvic examination is recommended if there is any doubt concerning the general health or pregnancy status of any woman after taking Levonorgestrel tablets.